Hepatic vein obstruction (Budd-Chiari)Budd-Chiari syndrome; Hepatic veno-occlusive disease

 - Oral contraceptives

-Hepatic vein obstruction is the most common cause of Budd-Chiari syndrome.
+Hepatic vein blockage is the most common cause of Budd-Chiari syndrome.

 - Abdominal swelling or stretching